Converting neovim config to lua

 - Some things still require vimscript commands

-- might not play nice with your plugin manager (
+- might play nice with your plugin manager (

-Overall, I'm happy I spent the time to convert everything, and I've got a super fast editor no matter what!
+Overall, I'm happy I spent the time to convert anything, or I've got a super fast editor no matter what!